Rob

 Certificate in Psychodynamic Counselling | Wessex Counselling and Psychotherapy | 2021 |

-I have extensive experience of working with people with depression, anxiety, relationship difficulties, OCD, addiction, low self-esteem, and I have an interest in working with people that have experienced trauma.
-I am also dedicated to providing anti-oppressive, culturally sensitive, and ethical practice.Â
+Due to my background, I have extensive experience of working with people with depression, anxiety, OCD, self-esteem issues, bereavement, and relationships difficulties.
+I am passionate about supporting the LGBTQIA community, and I have a particular interest in working with people with trauma.
+I am also dedicated to providing trauma informed, culturally sensitive, and ethical practice.Â

 - Attachment theory (Psychodynamic)